 Experience and Success in Courts Across the Country

 Goodwin lawyers have established a record of success in every federal court of appeals and in state appellate courts from Alabama to Wyoming.
-Seven members of the group were U.S. Supreme Court clerks, numerous others clerked on the federal courts of appeals or on state supreme courts, and several previously worked in the U.S. Solicitor General’s office, which houses the government’s top Supreme Court and appellate counsel.
+Six members of the group were U.S. Supreme Court clerks, numerous others clerked on the federal courts of appeals or on state supreme courts, and several previously worked in the U.S. Solicitor General’s office, which houses the government’s top Supreme Court and appellate counsel.

 While we handle appeals involving legal disputes of every nature, we have particular appellate expertise in: